kelvinmakau/areaofCircleTRACOMTEST/README.md

-# areaofCircleTRACOMTEST
+# areaofcircleTRACOM_TEST
-Simple Test of basic programming skills at Tracom Academy

-Its a simple program for calculating area ofa circle, given as a test at TRACOM
+A Part of The Tracom Academy Interview to Test basic coding skills

+It's a simple program for finding the area of a circle(my shape of choice) It requests for input from the user(the redius of the circle strictly in numbers) and gives an output of the computed Area.

-It imports the module math so as to use its pi method while doing the calculations
+It imports the module math to be able to use the pi method instead of implictly declaring pi to be 3.14 which is not the most accurate

-It requests for input fromthe user in strictly numbers and then outputs the computed area.